MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/phase-7-complete-post-migration-tasks.md

 ms.topic: get-started-article
 ms.prod: skype-for-business-itpro
 localization_priority: Normal
-ms.assetid: 709ef27e-78eb-4b63-a62d-348711687b1c
-description: "The topics in this section describe tasks that you will need to perform after you have completed your migration to Lync Server 2013."
+description: "The topics in this section describe tasks that you will need to perform after you have completed your migration to Skype for Business Server 2019."
 ---

 # Phase 7: Complete post-migration tasks

-[]
-The topics in this section describe tasks that you will need to perform after you have completed your migration to Lync Server 2013.
+The topics in this section describe tasks that you will need to perform after you have completed your migration to Skype for Business Server 2019.

 ## In This Section